Honey Uses

 Practical Ways to Use Honey

-You can adjust the “heat” in the recipe by the number of peppers used.
+You can create many special honey infusions using various herbs and spices.
+A local favorite is Hot honey made using Jalapeno peppers.
+Adjust the “heat” in the recipe by the number of peppers used.
 But, don’t blame me if you burn your tongue!

-Well, after all – it is a natural sugar and one of the oldest known ways to sweeten food.
-Use honey in tea to add sweetness and flavor.
+Instead of sugar, try honey to sweeten tea.
+You will get sweetness and flavor.
 This also adds the vitamins and minerals found in honey.

 If you want to get truly creative, why not create this Honey bee Latte with espresso.
 It is a nice treat to help you get through a long afternoon at work.
 On a hot day, try a bit of honey-sweeten lemonade.